 The permit holder is responsible for making sure the fire is maintained in a safe location to avoid the possibility of fire spreading to materials capable of burning.

-A recreational fire shall have a total fuel area of 3’ (three feet) or less in diameter and 2” (two feet) or less in height.
+A recreational fire shall have a total fuel area of 3’ (three feet) or less in diameter and 2’ (two feet) or less in height.

-Recreational fire shall be contained in a fire ring, pit, or a device designed for such use.
-No incinerator-type devices or burn barrels are permitted.
+Recreational fires shall be contained in a fire ring, pit, or a device designed for such use.

 The area within a 5’ (five foot) radius shall be reasonably clear of all combustibles.

 Recreational fire shall not be conducted within 20’ (twenty feet) of any structure or at the discretion of the Mexico Fire Department.

-All fire must be free- burning.
-No wet materials or freshly cut brush, or woods can be used that might create a smudge or smoky fire.

-This permit is not intended for the clean-up of yard/lawn waste.

 No flammable or combustible liquids shall be used to start the fire.

-Dry brush or twigs may be used for kindling but shall not be the primary material burned.

-This permit cannot be interpreted as a reason to burn leaves, grass, asphalt shingles, tires, rubber products, plastic, wire insulation, paints, solvents or sludge or materials capable of rendering a person unable to breathe.
+This permit cannot be interpreted as a reason to burn asphalt shingles, tires, rubber products, plastic, wire insulation, paints, solvents or sludge or materials capable of rendering a person unable to breathe.

 The permit holder is responsible for making sure the fire is tended by a competent and responsible adult with an immediate means of adequate extinguishment nearby (garden hose, fire extinguisher, etc.)

-Fires shall be extinguished when unattended.
+Fires must be extinguished when unattended.

 The burning must be conducted according to the terms and conditions of this permit and may not create a nuisance.
 If a complaint of a permitted burn is received by the Mexico Fire Department, the incident will be investigated and if a problem is found, the permit holder may be told to extinguish the fire or be issued a summons.